London Police Service: Executive Officers

-The current Chief of Police and senior executive is Stephen Williams.
-He is supported by two deputy chiefs: Trish McIntyre, in charge of operations, and Stuart Betts, in charge of administration.
+The current Chief of Police and senior executive is Thai Truong.
+He is supported by two deputy chiefs: Trish McIntyre, in charge of operations, and Paul Bastien, in charge of administration.

 London Police Services Board

 The service is governed by a seven member civilian police board.
 The current Board Chair is Dr. Javeed Sukhera, a physician and academic.

 Organization

 The London Police Service is organized into divisions, branches, sections, and units.
 These are specialized teams tasked with various goals and help ensure the service operates effectively.